 Have you ever heard of Universal Laws?
 You know, things like Gravity…and that Albert Einstein equation about Relativity.
 These Laws are things that make our planet work. (well, the entire universe, actually)

-Well, there’s a Universal Law called The Law of Attraction.
+Well, there’s a Universal Law called The Law of Resonance (commonly referred to as the Law of Attraction).
 You may have heard of it.